apigear-io/template-qtcpp/docs/docs/features/stubs.md

 ### Factory

-Factory of stub is defined in `📜factory.h` and `📜factory.cpp` This factory is necessary, when you want to provide this stub implementation to the Qml Wrapper.
+Factory of stub is defined in `📜factory.h` and `📜factory.cpp` This factory is necessary, when you want to provide this stub implementation to the QML Wrapper.
 See [this](api.md#providing-backend-to-qml-wrapper) api section for full information.

 Also have in mind, that using this version of provided pair "factory - stub", you will not have any handle to interact with a created stub from code.
 Only changes and interaction will be possible from QML.
 You could create your version of a factory which also registers the objects to some kind of global registry, which you're able to reach from code.